serval-snt/serval-snt.github.io/README.md

 1. Commit the changes to the `develop` branch

-2. Run `npm run deploy` from the `develop` branch to update the static contents on the `master` branch
+2. Run `npm run deploy` from the `develop` branch to update the static contents on the `gatsby-deploy` branch